koprendo/Custom_Dictionary/README.md

 already told word and it will give you a detailed explanation.
 It is not smart but a very dedicated servant.

 ### Orders
-Since the application (I'll call it friend from here on out) is not smart, you must be careful when giving
-orders.
-There are basically 4 types of orders:
+Since the application is not smart, you must be careful when giving orders.
+There are basically 4 types of
+orders:
 - add
+  - To insert words and phrases with their meanings
 - exadd
+  - To insert examples for registered words and phrases
 - see
+  - To see the meaning(s) and example(s) of a desired word or phrase
+  - This will show information only for words and phrases that are already inserted
 - info
+  - To open **info.txt** file
+  - You can always get detailed help by reading this user manual

+### Mechanics of The Application
+**will be edited soon**